 HMS Churchill served in transatlantic convoys and on patrol duties, including the famous hunt for the German battleship Bismarck.
 In The Grand Alliance, Churchill records addressing “representatives of the crews of the British and American ships in the anchorage, including the destroyers Hecla and Churchill,” in Iceland following his Argentia Conference with Roosevelt in August 1941.

 One night in June 1942, while on convoy duty off Venezuela, HMS Churchill sighted what appeared to be a U-boat on the surface.
 The destroyer fired starshells and lobbed depth charges.
 These seemed to make no impression on the U-boat, so Churchill prepared to ram.
 After a violent last-minute alteration of course, Churchill missed her target by six yards.
-In the nick of time the "U-boat" had been recognized as the uncharted island of La Sola - a rock 200 feet long and 10 feet high!
+In the nick of time the “U-boat” had been recognised as the uncharted island of La Sola – a rock 200 feet long and 10 feet high!